 \subsection{Problem Definition}

-Transfer learning~\shortcite{TL_survey_2010} refers to the knowledge or information transfer from the source domain to the target domain such that the prediction performance on the target domain could be significantly improved as compared to learning from the target domain alone.
-Moreover, in the following definition, we generalize standard transfer learning~\shortcite{TL_survey_2010} to trustworthy transfer learning~\shortcite{wuH23a}. \begin{definition}[Trustworthy Transfer Learning] Given a source domain $\mathcal{D}_S$ and a target domain $\mathcal{D}_T$, trustworthy transfer learning aims at improving the generalization and trustworthiness of a learning algorithm $f(\cdot)$ on the target domain, by leveraging latent knowledge from the source domain. \end{definition}
+Transfer learning~\cite{TL_survey_2010} refers to the knowledge or information transfer from the source domain to the target domain such that the prediction performance on the target domain could be significantly improved as compared to learning from the target domain alone.
+Moreover, in the following definition, we generalize standard transfer learning~\cite{TL_survey_2010} to trustworthy transfer learning~\cite{wu2023trustworthy}. \begin{definition}[Trustworthy Transfer Learning] Given a source domain $\mathcal{D}_S$ and a target domain $\mathcal{D}_T$, trustworthy transfer learning aims at improving the generalization and trustworthiness of a learning algorithm $f(\cdot)$ on the target domain, by leveraging latent knowledge from the source domain. \end{definition}

-The source and target domains might involve different learning tasks~\shortcite{TL_survey_2010,task_diversity} or data modalities~\shortcite{ShenLDSKNT23,IGLUE}.
+The source and target domains might involve different learning tasks~\cite{TL_survey_2010,task_diversity} or data modalities~\cite{ShenLDSKNT23,IGLUE}.
 There are two key components in trustworthy transfer learning: knowledge transferability and trustworthiness.
 Specifically, knowledge transferability measures how the source knowledge can be successfully transferred to the target domain.
 In contrast, knowledge trustworthiness aims to answer whether transfer learning techniques provide reliable and trustworthy results in the target domain.
-Figure~\ref{fig:taxonomy} provides a brief summarization of trustworthy transfer learning regarding knowledge transferability and trustworthiness (discussed in Section~\ref{sec:transferability} and Section~\ref{sec:trustworthiness}).
+Fig.~\ref{fig:taxonomy} provides a brief summarization of trustworthy transfer learning regarding knowledge transferability and trustworthiness (discussed in Section~\ref{sec:transferability} and Section~\ref{sec:trustworthiness}).